jooohyunpark/itp-canvas-for-coders/README.md

 ## Course Description
 Your web browser is a digital canvas for 21st-century artists.
-While being one of the most common mediums today, it also presents infinite possibilities for new aesthetics.
-This course covers three.js fundamentals, providing students with the skills and insights to create arts in web 3D space.
+While being one of the most common mediums today, web space has infinite possibilities for new aesthetics.
+This course covers three.js fundamentals, providing students with the skills and insights to create arts in web 3D.

 ## Course Objectives